"The cold night unfolded. In front of me, those eyes, slits of white promising-" "Max, put a sock in it." "Sorry, force of habit."

 In the third game, Max's employer, Rodrigo is attacked in his work building.
 You spend the first half of the level trying to activate the building's security.
 However, once you do so, you find out that this was exactly what an assassin needs to slip in, kill Rodrigo and plant a bomb that kills almost everyone in the building.

-Nintendo Hard: Even since the first game, a small bite in your luck can result in Max taking a large amount of damage that could become troublesome for you down the road, whether via wasted painkillers or otherwise.
+Nintendo Hard: In every game to date; there is no Regenerating Health, painkillers are quite scarce, the gunplay is very fast-paced, and Max is very much a Glass Cannon who can be taken out if he takes only a handful of unlucky hits.
+Even since the first game, a small bite in your luck can result in Max taking a large amount of damage that could become troublesome for you down the road, whether via wasted painkillers or otherwise.
+Also, in the first and third games a large portion of the enemies you face from the halfway point onwards are Elite Mooks who can survive more damage than you can.
 Through gratuitous usage of Quicksaves, however, one can essentially retry a specific gunfight as much as they want to get a theoretical perfect run.

 Gets worse in 3; there are no quicksaves, console version or PC, and the checkpoints tend to be spread apart.
 A single death could send you a good distance back in later levels.
 One begins to feel glad when a cutscene occurs, as typically these are the checkpoints.